Perth Academy: Awards and recognition

 Perth Academy was awarded the silver award in January 2006 for its participation in activities relating to Eco-Schools Scotland.
 The silver flag award is the middle award between bronze and green.
-In order to obtain the silver flag award, Perth Academy had to use their initiative to involve some students in activities relating to the following categories: Litter, Energy, Health and well-being, Transport, Waste Minimisation, Biodiversity, School Grounds, Water, Sustaining our world and lastly food and the environment.
+In order to obtain the silver flag award, Perth Academy had to use their initiative to involve some students in activities relating to the following categories: litter, energy, health and well-being, transport, waste minimisation, biodiversity, school grounds, water, sustaining our world and food and the environment.

-The school was inspected by Her Majesty's inspectorate in 2010 and was rated as "satisfactory" or "good" in every category.
+The school was inspected in 2010 and was rated as "satisfactory" or "good" in every category.

 Catchment area

 The school serves a large, mostly rural, catchment area, split into three distinct areas: